Java Barcode Generator, .NET Barcode Generator for C#, ASP.NET, VB.NET

 • 0, 1, 2, 3, 4, 5, 6, 7, 8, 9

-The following code illustrates how to create a barcode in a Java class
+The following Java code illustrates how to create a PLANET barcode, and output to various formats.

 1 Linear linear = new Linear();